sandscape/documentation/README.md

   do including create sub-processes and execute arbitrary commands on the Jenkins master and slaves.
 It can even read files in which the Jenkins master has access to on the host (like `/etc/passwd`).
-* Offers no administrative controls stop a User once they are able to execute the Script Console from affecting all parts of the Jenkins infrastructure.
+* Offers no administrative controls to stop a User once they are able to execute the Script Console from affecting all parts of the Jenkins infrastructure.
   Granting a normal Jenkins user Script Console Access is essentially the same as giving them Administer rights within Jenkins.